lethang7794/fcj-rest-api-with-api-gateway-and-lambda-workshop/content/700-cleanup/_index.md

 - Workshop 1: DynamoDB, Lambda functions, IAM Roles.

-The AWS resource you need to cleanup in this workshop is the API Gateway:
+The AWS resource you need to clean-up in this workshop is the API Gateway.

+### The API Gateway

 1. Open [APIs section](https://console.aws.amazon.com/apigateway/main/apis) of the API Gateway console.
 2. In the list of the APIs, click on the name of the API (`UsersAPI`).